 We did, however, take the time to enter the gorgeous Cathedral of Granada.
 The bright yellow, neoclassical church stands on the eastern side of the Granada’s plaza, live with music, festivals, and merchants.
 It was originally built in 1583, destroyed in the 19th century, and rebuilt again in the early 20th century…a common theme with many structures in the city.
 The interior of the church features three naves and four chapels.
 One area looked as though it could fit in an amusement park as it was decorated with fake rock!

 Since today was our free day, the group pursued a variety of other interests.
 The two New Yorkers who missed the first day due to flight delays took the hike they missed.
-Others kayaked and went to Catarina where we plan to visit tomorrow, while another group went to a butterfly pavilion and the chocolate museum for a chocolate facial and massage.
+Others kayaked and went to Catarina where we plan to visit tomorrow, while another group went to the Nicaragua Butterfly Museum and the Choco Museum for a chocolate facial and massage.

 For my final meal in Granada, I went back to El Zaguan with my roommate, Connie.
 I don’t generally repeat going to the same restaurant, but I have to say their Churrasco was fantastic!
 ETB

 Click HERE to download it with the GPSMyCity Travel App for an offline GPS guided article.